ali-yzdn/Crowdfunding_ETL/README.md

 - Import CSV files into the corresponding SQL tables.

+- The order of import requires campaign to be imported last as it has FOREIGN KEYS linked to all other 3 tables

 - Verify the correctness of the data by running SELECT statements.

 ## Contributors